 Fresh off the runway: how to get AW23’s biggest trends

-As the first round of AW23 shows draw to a close, here are the top trends to shop now; from refined belted coats to the new colour blocking
+As the AW23 shows draw to a close, here are the top trends to shop now; from main character coats to the new colour blocking

 words Sophie Lou Wilson

 From New York to London, Milan to Paris, for the past four weeks, fashion editors, models, influencers and everyone who makes the magic happen behind the scenes have been living and breathing pure fashion.
 Think less fashion week, more fashion life.
 In New York, animal forms hopped, crawled and slithered onto the runway while London designers paid homage to their roots and Milan was all about sex.
 But for the casual observer, 27 solid days of shows, events and street style can be a lot to keep up with.
 So, don’t worry, we’ve got you.
 Below, we’ve rounded up some of the season’s top trends fresh off the runway, from power dressing to puffer supremacy.

 As fashion week's final pitstop in Paris draws to a close, here are the trends from the womenswear and menswear shows that you can shop now.

 Whether at Burberry, Ferragamo, Gucci or Schiaparelli, this season’s coats were giving main character energy.
 Often the standout moment of collections, these coats were rendered in luxuriant faux fur, rich colour palettes and elegant silhouettes.
 This coat from Shrimps is the perfect meeting point between the timeless and daring outerwear that appeared on the runway this season.

 With this being the first season of shows since the passing of Vivienne Westwood, many designers paid homage to the late fashion rebel.
 With its tartan print and pleated hem detail, the Westwood influences on this Elsie & Fred mini are clear.
 Its wrap around design and safety pin detailing means you can add a dose of OG British punk to your wardrobe just like that.